 GPA Applicants should have maintained an undergraduate grade-point average of 3.0 on a 4.0 scale, particularly in English courses.
 Undergraduate Major Applicants for the MA in English with an option in Professional Writing usually have an undergraduate major in English (at least 24 hours beyond Freshman Composition) or a related field.
 In addition, students should demonstrate a background in some technical area through work experience, course work, or a combination of these.
 Recommendations Applicants must submit two letters of recommendation.
 Statement of Purpose Applicants must submit a written statement of approximately 250 words that identifies a proposed area of study, reasons for undertaking graduate study in this area, relevant work experience, and future career plans.
 Writing Sample Applicants must submit one of the following: or GRE Scores Writing Sample: Professional Writing students may submit a portfolio of work- related documents or a 7- to 15-page paper recently written in an upper-level English course or related area of study.
 GRE general and subject area scores.
-English Language Applicants who are not native speakers of English Proficiency (non-native speakers) must submit current scores from one of the following:TOEFL iBT TOEFLIBTTOEFL and TWEIELTS Please see the English Department website for current
+English Language Proficiency Applicants who are not native speakers of English must submit current scores from one of the following: (non-native speakers) TOEFL iBT TOEFL and TWEIELTS Please see the English Department website for current i Department w score requirements.